Employment

 Eligibility Requirements

-For an internship to be curricular, it must occur before all coursework is completed, (hence, “curricular”).
+CPT is an authorized training opoprtunity available to F-1 students before degree completion.
+In most cases, F-1 students use CPT to participate in an internship.
+For an internship to be curricular, it must occur before all of your coursework is completed.
 The only exception is if the internship will provide data directly to the thesis and the student cannot otherwise acquire the data at Penn State.
 CPT falls into one of these two categories:

 Required Part of Degree Program

-- If the academic program requires employment in your field of study to graduate, you may participate in CPT as long as you meet the other requirements of lawful status.
+• If the academic program requires practical work experience to graduate, you may participate in CPT as long as you meet the other requirements of lawful status.

-- If the employment is required, CPT need not be credit-bearing.
+• If the employment is required by your academic program, CPT does not need to be credit-bearing.

 Optional Part of Degree Program

-- Students who have not completed all coursework required for their degree may not request a reduced course load during the fall or spring semesters, unless they are in their last semester.
+• Students who have not completed all coursework required for their degree may not request a Reduced Course Load for the sole purpose of participating in a CPT opportunity.

 Part-Time vs. Full-Time Curricular Practical Training

-- Full-time CPT which is not a required part of a degree program (but must be credit bearing) will only be authorized during vacation periods.
+• Full-time CPT that is not a required part of a degree program will only be authorized during vacation periods such as summer break.

-- Fill out the Curricular Practical Training (CPT) eForm in iStart.
+2. Fill out the Curricular Practical Training (CPT) form in iStart.

 [Note: The place of employment MUST include the street address, city, state, and zip code.]

-- Your request will be forwarded to your academic adviser for verification.
+1. Your request will be forwarded to your Academic Adviser for verification.

-- If approved by ISSA, a new I-20 will be produced for you.
+2. If approved by ISSA, a new I-20 with CPT authorization will be created for you.

 **Please note that failure to provide an employment letter containing all of the required elements will result in delayed processing.
 To facilitate ISSA review, please circle or highlight the required elements in the employer letter.**

-Curricular practical training is not meant to be a convenient employment opportunity nor is it meant to be a device to save optional practical training months.
-If all eligibility requirements are met, an international student adviser will authorize CPT on a new I-20.
-You must be careful not to continue employment beyond the date authorized on your I-20 unless you apply for and are granted an extension of your permission to work.
+Curricular Practical Training is not meant to be a convenient employment opportunity nor is it meant to be a device to save Optional Practical Training months.
+If all eligibility requirements are met, an International Student Adviser will authorize CPT on a new I-20.
+You must be careful not to continue employment beyond the date authorized on your I-20 unless you apply for and are granted an extension of your work authorization.

-The Department of Homeland Security requires that our office submit your most current address in SEVIS-both home country address and local address.
-You can change your address at any time by going to LionPATH.
+The Department of Homeland Security requires that our office submit your most current address in SEVIS – both home country and local addresses.
+You can change your address at any time by accessing your personal information in Account Management.

 Who Hires International Students on CPT?